 The landscape is characterized by páramo with the high-altitude shrub frailejón (espeletia schultzii) that is endemic to the Andean Mountains of Colombia, Ecuador and Venezuela.
 From the summit it’s a beautiful switchback drive down all the way to Lake Maracaibo.

 2. Colombia – Old Road From Manizales to Líbano (about 4,000 meters)

-I don’t have a name of this particular mountain pass in the Cordillera Central of the Colombian Andes, but it is one of the best we drove in this country.
+I don’t have the name of this particular mountain pass in the Cordillera Central of the Colombian Andes, but it is one of the best we drove in this country.
 The road meanders through a high-altitude wilderness with white peaks, sections of páramo vegetation, and the active Ruiz Volcano.

 Twenty kilometers south of Manizales you take a turn-off to Gallinazo after which the asphalted road hugs the northern section of Parque Nacional Natural Los Nevados.
 Near the summit, at about 4,000 meters, is a thermal bath called El Balcon (ask around for specific directions as there is no road sign).

 3. Colombia – Secondary Road from Salento to Ibagué (2750 meters)

 Instead of taking the regular highway that links the two towns, take the unpaved road via Cerro Volcán Machín.
 It starts right behind the church on the plaza of Salento, direction southeast, and twists its way through valleys with wax palms, the highest palm trees in the world.
 The road climbs steeply to some 2800 meters, hugging the Cerro Volcán Machín.